destroytoday/2015.destroytoday.com/README.md

 **CSS**

-1. No mention of pixels, ever.
+1. No mention of pixels besides borders.
 Only ems or percentages.
 2. CSS selectors must not relate to HTML structure
 3. No nesting beyond 2 levels deep
 4. All colors must be variables